gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

 #### Renewals

-There are two scenarios under which the bot will initiate a renewal:
+There are several scenarios under which the bot will initiate a renewal:

 1. When a certificate is nearing expiry.
 A certificate is considered near expiration if 75% of its TTL has elapsed, or when there are 4 hours or less until expiration (whichever is sooner).
 2. When a user and/or host CA rotation is taking place.
+3. When a renewal is requested manually.
+For testing and debugging purposes, the bot will expose an API endpoint that can be used to trigger a renewal.
+This API will be accessible on the loopback interface only.

 #### Certificate Specification